 - Allow it to stay for a few minutes.
 Then use lukewarm water to rinse it off.

 - Repeat 3 times per day for ten to fifteen days to completely beat off the infection.

-8. Natural Home Remedies For Scabies – Aloe Vera
+8. Natural Home Remedies For Scabies In Children And Adults – Aloe Vera

 Aloe vera provides many natural medicinal properties and antimicrobial properties that could help to boost the healing process of insect bites, scabies, and several other skin issues.

 You can use fresh aloe vera gel to apply right onto your infected skin.
 Allow it to stay for 30 minutes and then use lukewarm water to rinse it off.
 Repeat this method 2 – 3 times per day for about 2 – 3 weeks till you see noticeable improvement.

 Mix pinch of turmeric powder with a handful of grinded calendula petals.
 Add 2 tbsps. of aloe vera gel and mix all ingredients well.
 Use this paste to apply right onto your infected skin and allow it to dry naturally.
 Apply this method 2 times per day for 2 – 3 weeks for a good entire recovery.

 9. Pure Lavender Oil

 Pure lavender oil can help to kill parasites, such as mites that can lead to scabies, and promote skin cell regeneration.

 - Add to warm bath water with 5 drops of pure lavender oil.
 Soak in this bath water for fifteen minutes at least.
 This can help a lot in soothing your skin and relieve skin itching effectively.
 Apply this one time per day for 2 – 3 weeks.